mmjulkowska/MVApp/README.md

 ![09_kmclust_14](https://user-images.githubusercontent.com/14832460/38468262-f215c76a-3b4b-11e8-8872-1a8e0cc5cd55.png)

-Finally, in the sub-tab "K-means clustering data table" you can view the table and which of your sample belong to which clusters.
+Finally, in the sub-tab "K-means clustering data table" you can view the table and which of your samples belong to which clusters.
 The columns with cluster identity is all the way at the right side end of the table.
-You can download the table as a ".csv" file by clickin on the button "Download data".
+You can download the table as a ".csv" file by clicking on the button "Download data".

 ![09_kmclust_15](https://user-images.githubusercontent.com/14832460/38468263-f2382594-3b4b-11e8-8db6-4f1272c9deea.png)